zhou13/neurvps/README.md

 python ./train.py -d 0,1 --identifier scannet config/scannet.yaml
 ```

 The checkpoints and logs will be written to `logs/` accordingly.

-It has been reported that it is possible to achieve higher performance with 4-GPU training, though the training process is more volatile.
+**Note:** For TMM17 dataset, due to its small size the model is more senstive to the initialization.
+You may need to train it multiple times to reach the same performance as the pre-trained model.
+For SU3, it has been reported that it is possible to achieve higher performance with 4-GPU training than the reported one in the paper, though the training process is more volatile.

 ### Pre-trained Models